0maaz-01/Old-Portfolio/README.md

 # Portfolio Website 💼💻

-I built a fully responsive **developer portfolio website** in the initial days of my web development to showcase my personal and professional background, including **skills, projects, education, and contact information**.
+I built a fully responsive **developer portfolio website** in the initial days of my web development to showcase my personal and educational background, including **skills, projects, education, and contact information**.
 The goal of this portfolio is to provide a central hub where visitors can learn more about me, explore my work, and easily get in touch.

 ---